Cockpit's main interface consists of three main components:

-Clicking on the burger menu (in the top left of the screen) provides access to various configuration options:
+Clicking on the sidebar tab (on the left of the screen) provides access to various configuration options, along with information about the application:

 Cockpit's interface consists of a configurable widget system, with

-A "profile" is a collection of views that are relevant to a particular use-case or operator.
+A "profile" is a collection of views that are relevant to a particular use-case or vehicle.

 Alternatively, if the same control station computer is used to control different types of vehicles (e.g. a boat, an underwater ROV, and a drone) then the operator can load the appropriate vehicle control interface when they connect to a different vehicle type.
-It will soon be possible to store and load profiles from the vehicle itself, instead of only on the control station computer, which makes it easier to connect a different control computer to a vehicle and load the familiar control profiles for that vehicle.
+Profiles are registered with the vehicle types they're expected to be used for, so if there is only one profile that matches the connected vehicle then Cockpit will load that automatically.

-Cockpit includes default profiles for submarine and boat use-cases.
-It is possible to restore to these (as a known reasonable interface) in case something goes wrong with your custom profiles, but be aware that the defaults may change between different Cockpit versions, so may end up restoring to an interface you haven't seen before.
+Cockpit includes default profiles for submarine, boat, and generic MAVLink aerial vehicle use-cases.
+It is possible to restore to these (as a known reasonable interface) in case something goes wrong with your custom profiles, but be aware that the defaults may change between different Cockpit versions, so may end up "restoring" to an interface you haven't seen before.

 A "view" is like a page that widgets can be displayed in.
-It is possible to configure multiple separate views and switch between them during operation, which is useful if you have different interface preferences for when you're performing different operations.
+It is possible to configure multiple separate views and switch between them during operation (including with a joystick), which is useful if you have different interface preferences for when you're performing different operations.

 As an example, you may have one view tailored to general navigation, and another that's designed around inspections.
 The first view could then be used while getting the vehicle to the inspection site, and then the second view can be switched to once it's time to actually perform the inspection.